python-microscopy/pymecompress/README.md

 ### Using conda

-Prebuilt binaries of PYMEcompress are available as a conda package (*pymecompress*) on the *david_baddeley* conda channel for python 2.7, 3.6 & 3.7
+Prebuilt binaries of PYMEcompress are available as a conda package (*pymecompress*) on the *david_baddeley* conda channel for python 2.7, 3.6 & 3.7, and installable via:

+    conda install -c david_baddeley pymecompress

+### PIP

+Installation via pip is also available:

+    pip install pymecompress

 ### From source

-If you don't use conda of want a package for a different python version (or if you want to play with the source) you will have to build from source.
+If you want to modify/contribute to the package you will have to build from source.

 Because we use gcc compiler extensions for avx opcodes, we must use gcc/clang for compilation, regardless of platform.